PaddlePaddle/book/recognize_digits/README.en.md

 The classification accuracy is 94.95%
 ```

 From the evaluation results, the final training accuracy is 94.95%.
 It has significant improvement comparing with softmax regression model.
-The reason is that softmax regression is simple, and it cannot fit complex data, but Multi-layer perceptron with hidden layers has stronger fitting capacity.
+The reason is that softmax regression is simple, and it cannot fit complex data, but Multilayer perceptron with hidden layers has stronger fitting capacity.

 ### Training results for Convolutional Neural Network